TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 configuration properties for all the locators in the cluster.
 Similarly, `--server-conf` and `--lead-conf` allow you to specify the configuration properties for servers and leads in the cluster, respectively.

-Following is a sample configuration for all the three processes in a SnappyData cluster:
+Following is a sample configuration for all the three processes in a TIBCO ComputeDB cluster:

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --stores=2 launch my-cluster \